eferrea/BCI-Master/README.md

  TestVRPNConnection(server_address,ismessage).

- *server_address* requires the name of the server were the task controller runs whereas *ismessage* specifies whether we want to read a message from the task controller   or (ismessage =1) positional data (ismessage =0).
+ *server_address* requires the name of the server where the task controller runs, whereas *ismessage* specifies whether we want to read a message from the task controller (ismessage =1) or positional data from the task controller (ismessage =0).

  In practce to check if we are able to retrieve messages it will look like that: